camunda/camunda-docs-manual/content/reference/dmn/decision-table/input.md

 input clause defines the id, label, expression and type of a decision table input.

+An input can be edited by double-clicking on the respective colum header in the decision table.

 An input clause is represented by an `input` element inside a `decisionTable` XML element.